gcapes/matlab-programming/README.md

 - Be able to save plots to disk
 - Be able to import a screenshot of a graph from a paper, then plot your data on top
 - Know how to modify trace appearance using handles or right click on trace in figure
-	- know how to `generate code` to get script for existing figure
+	- know about `File > Generate code...` to get script for existing figure
 - Be able to average data onto new time base for comparision
 - Understand how to use the debugger to:
 	- set break points and inspect the value of variables